-The decadent rule, the monopoly of eunuchs, and the high concentration of land rights in the late Ming Dynasty aggravated class contradictions, and finally broke out in the peasant war led by Li Zicheng.
+The decadent rule, the monopoly of eunuchs, and the high concentration of land rights in the late Ming Dynasty aggravated class contradictions.
+Finally, it broke out in the peasant war led by Li Zicheng.
 In 1644, a peasant army led by Li Zicheng captured Beijing and overthrew the Ming Dynasty.

 Qing Dynasty 1636 – 1912

-In the late Ming Dynasty, the Jurchen tribe in northeastern China rose rapidly to establish Jin, which was later changed to Qing.
-The Manchu Qing tribe entered the customs and set the capital city, Beijing to replace the Ming Dynasty.
+In the late Ming Dynasty, the Jurchen tribe in northeastern China rose rapidly to establish Jin, later changing to Qing.
+The Manchu Qing tribe entered the customs and set Beijing’s capital city to replace the Ming Dynasty.
 During the Kangxi reign of the Qing Dynasty, Taiwan was unified and at the same time strengthened its jurisdiction over Tibet.
 At the beginning of the nineteenth century, the Qing Dynasty declined rapidly.
 Britain imported a large amount of opium into China during this period, and the Qing government tried to ban opium.
-In order to protect the opium trade, Britain launched a war of aggression against China in 1840.
+To protect the opium trade, Britain launched a war of aggression against China in 1840.
 The Qing government finally signed the “Nanjing Treaty” with the British government to ensure free trade.
-After the Opium War, Britain, the United States, France, Russia, Japan and other countries continued to force the Qing government to sign various unequal treaties.
+After the Opium War, Britain, the United States, France, Russia, Japan, and other countries continued to force the Qing government to sign various unequal treaties.
 Since then, China has gradually become a semi-colonial and semi-feudal society.